-The Ideal Weather Conditions for Rendering?
+What are the Ideal Weather Conditions for Rendering?

-This isn’t to say that this unprecedented heat wave should put a halt to all works, as we know that the daily temperatures have been well over 25.
+This isn’t to say that an unprecedented heatwave should put a halt to all works, as we know temperatures can reach well over 25 degrees in the summer.
 Renderers simply need to be able to find ways to work around the heat, and the same goes for when the weather’s cold.

-Working in Hot Weather
+Rendering in Hot Weather

 For our thin coat render systems, we always advise the use of Fibreglass Mesh embedded within the basecoat layer.
 We also advise that mesh is embedded within the first layer of Monocouche.
-This is even more essential when the weather conditions for rendering are not ideal, as the Fibreglass Mesh increases the tensile strength of the whole system, so when the render shrinks during the process of drying, the mesh will help to prevent cracking.
+This is even more essential when the weather conditions for rendering are not ideal, as the Fibreglass Mesh increases the tensile strength of the whole system.
+So, when the render shrinks during the process of drying, the mesh will help to prevent cracking.

 Working in Cold Weather